BangboLiang/RDMA-perftest/README.md

 ## Author Bangbo Liang lbb@hnu.edu.cn

-Version 5 is stilling testing, cause it's read perf test has some issues. :(

-Now v4 is an avaliable version, the code is still being testing and programming. :)
+Now Version 8 is an avaliable version, the code is still being testing and programming. :)

 ## Attetion!
-Now only send is avaliable, read and write are still programming.
+Version 4 only send is avaliable,
+Version 8 read and write is avaliable.

+Version 9 is programming, will support all operations.

 Usage:
- ./MyPerfv4 start a server and wait for connection
+ ./MyPerfv8 start a server and wait for connection
- ./MyPerfv4 `<host>` connect to server at `<host>`
+ ./MyPerfv8 `<host>` connect to server at `<host>`

 Options:
  -p, --port `<port>` listen on/connect to port `<port>` (default 18515)